-Given that there are different financing options available to e-commerce businesses, each route comes with its own terms, repayment schedule, and other financial considerations.
-If you are new to the world of working capital financing, we have an article where we break down the main industry terms to guide you—check it out!
+Given that there are different financing options available to ecommerce businesses, each route comes with its own terms, repayment schedule, and other financial considerations.

 Thus, it’s highly important for online sellers to weigh all the options in front of them to see what’s a good fit for both their current situation and future projections of the business.

 Let's see what terms you can expect from the various financing choices we've provided below.

 Online sellers have a range of financing options available to them, though each route comes with its own benefits and drawbacks.